-Our vision is to create a place of healing and celebration at Owámniyomni (meaning “turbulent waters” in the Dakota language), or St. Anthony Falls, that acknowledges the past and advances a more equitable and inclusive future.
+Our vision is to create a place of healing at Owámniyomni (meaning “turbulent waters” in the Dakota language), or Saint Anthony Falls, that acknowledges the past and advances a more equitable and inclusive future.

-The first season of work included the initial convening of the Native Partnership Council, broader community engagement, and development of design concepts for this place.
+The first season of work included the initial convening of the Native Partnership Council, broader community engagement, and development of a conceptual vision for this place.

 Phases 1-6 below refer specifically to Community Engagement, which spans the first and second season of work.